-When I went to Italy ...
-[Tony Bandali's mother] came to see me.
-She was about this high.
+When I went to Italy . . .
+[Tony Pancaldi's mother] came to see me.
+She was about this high [gesturing with her hand to indicate short stature].
 This was the wintertime.
 It was in December.
 She would come out from the country every morning and go to Mass.
 And when she would come out, she would bring me stuff.
 Sometimes it was a couple of eggs, two or three eggs.
 Christmas time she brought me raisins that she had made.
-They were about this big and so juicy ...
+They were about this big and so juicy [demonstrating how big the raisins were by making a ring with her index finger and thumb]. . .
 There's a traditional [food], we call it "pizza fritta."
 It's like a fritter.
-You make it with raisins ...
+You make it with raisins . . .
 My mother-in-law said to me, "Why is she bringing you this stuff?"
 I said, "Because my mother and father treated their son like he was theirs."

 In fact, when [Tony] got married [in Scranton], my mother sat at his table . . . representing his mother.
-Then they invited me out to dinner.
+They had invited me out to dinner when I was in Italy.
 They got a meal up in no time. . .
-When my mother died, another one of them went to get a Mass, and he was crying.
+When my mother died, another one of their former boarders went to get a Mass, and he was crying.
 He was in tears because my mother had been good to him.

-When his wife came over, until they found a house, they lived with us.
+When his wife came over [to America], until they found a house, they lived with us.
 We all doubled up...
 My mother would say, "Well, you're going have to leave now because the children are getting big.
 We need more room."
-So on and so forth.
 But every Christmas and Easter, they came back.
 They would see her.
 But they came back, what for?
-Their bag of Italian goodies.
-63
+Their bag of Italian goodies.60

-Flo and her sister, Marie, often reminisced about those holiday visits and the gifts that the young boarders made them at Christmastime.
+Flo and her sister, Marie (G2 - M) (Giancini) Teot, often reminisced about those holiday visits and the gifts that the young boarders made them at Christmastime.
 Some visited until they had their own homes and families and some until the very end of their lives.
 There is no doubt that a whole network of people felt and appreciated the positive impact of the Giancini family's helping hand.
-That meaningful assistance both reflected-and played an important role in sustaining-the lasting bonds of friendship among members of this community.
+That meaningful assistance both reflected-and played an important role in sustaining-the lasting bonds of friendship among members of the community.

 This pattern of American residents encouraging and assisting family and friends to immigrate came to be known as "chain migration."
 It was defined as "movement in which prospective migrants learn of opportunities, are provided with transportation, and have initial accommodation and employment arranged by means of primary social relationships with previous migrants."

 Chain migration typically began with young, single men seeking work and becoming birds of passage.
 When work was plentiful, these men recruited other men.
 Bringing over their wives solidified the link between the old and new countries.
 On both sides of the Atlantic, women played important roles in this regard, for example, by writing letters regularly to relatives and maintaining a strong network of family connections.

 For those with little in the way of resources and unfamiliar with America and its language, transportation, and legal system, the support of compatriots was invaluable.
 Once in America, they remained close to each other to ensure some stability as they settled into new work and social worlds.
-Italians, such as the Montrone, Giancini, Gaudenzi, and Emiliani families, could not have immigrated in such numbers without the chain migration system.
+Italians, such as the Montrone, Giancini, Gaudenzi, and Emiliani families, could not have immigrated in such numbers without the chain migration system.61